http://www.scoop.co.nz/mason/stories/WO0403/S00215.htm

 by Major Doug Rokke; prove conclusively that the United

-by General Groves in charge of the Manhattan Project (nuclear weapons project) from three
+received by General Groves in charge of the Manhattan Project (nuclear weapons

-physicians working under him, Prosecution Document Exhibit E-126, recommends
+three physicians working under him, Prosecution Document Exhibit E-126,

-that radiological materials be developed for use as a military weapon on the
+recommends that radiological materials be developed for use as a military

 The aforesaid memorandum describing the property of DU